Ole Colbjørnsen

-Ole Colbjørnsen (30 May 1897, Vegårshei, Aust-Agder – 12 November 1973) was a Norwegian journalist, economist and Labour Party politician.
+Ole Colbjørnsen (30 May 1897, Vegaardsheien, Nedenes – 12 November 1973) was a Norwegian journalist, economist and Labour Party politician.

 Early life and career

-He was born in Vegårshei as a son of Torjus Taxeraas (1859–1918) and Marie Colbjørnsen (1869–1958).
+He was born in Vegaardsheien Municipality as a son of Torjus Taxeraas (1859–1918) and Marie Colbjørnsen (1869–1958).
 He took his examen artium in Arendal before turning 18 years old, and enrolled as a student in 1915.
 He studies natural sciences, and got work as an assistant of professors Carl Størmer and Lars Vegard.
 He also joined the Norwegian Labour Party while studying, and became involved in politics.
 He identified as a communist, and became interested in working for the Soviet Union.
 From 1921 he worked in the state news agency Russian Telegraph Agency (ROSTA), and from 1922 to 1928 he worked with trade and finance for the Soviet Union.
 Eventually he worked with organizing and preparing the first five-year plan.
 From 1929 to 1931 he headed a shipping company based in London, working with Soviet timber exports.